marsebalv/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a Climate Scientist who has been working on climate variability, predictability and prediction on subseasonal timescales over the Southern Hemisphere and South America.
+I'm a Climate Scientist who has been working on understanding climate variability and prediction on weekly timescales within a season, which involved analyzing large data sets of observations, simulations and multi-model forecasts using supervised and unsupervised learning approaches.

-I enjoy working with large amounts of data to find answers to a problem, and through my career I developed a growing interest on data visualization to convey those answers to different audiences.
+I really enjoy digging into large amounts of data to find answers to a problem, and through my career I developed a growing interest on data visualization to convey those answers to different audiences.